LR parser: Parse table for the example grammar

 The choice between r1 and r3 can't be decided just from looking backwards at prior phrases.
 The parser has to check the lookahead symbol to tell what to do.
 If the lookahead is *, it is in rule 3, so the parser shifts in the * and advances to state 5.
 If the lookahead is eof, it is at the end of rule 1 and rule 0, so the parser is done.

 In state 9 above, all the non-blank, non-error cells are for the same reduction r6.
 Some parsers save time and table space by not checking the lookahead symbol in these simple cases.
 Syntax errors are then detected somewhat later, after some harmless reductions, but still before the next shift action or parser decision.

 Individual table cells must not hold multiple, alternative actions, otherwise the parser would be nondeterministic with guesswork and backtracking.
 If the grammar is not LR(1), some cells will have shift/reduce conflicts between a possible shift action and reduce action, or reduce/reduce conflicts between multiple grammar rules.
 LR(k) parsers resolve these conflicts (where possible) by checking additional lookahead symbols beyond the first.

 LR parser loop

 The LR parser begins with a nearly empty parse stack containing just the start state 0, and with the lookahead holding the input stream's first scanned symbol.
 The parser then repeats the following loop step until done, or stuck on a syntax error:

 The topmost state on the parse stack is some state s, and the current lookahead is some terminal symbol t.
 Look up the next parser action from row s and column t of the Lookahead Action table.
-That action is either Shift, Reduce, Done, or Error:
+That action is either Shift, Reduce, Accept, or Error: